 Group - B: Short answer type questions.
-Eight questions are to be set out of which 4 are to be answered, carrying 5 marks each. $5 \times 4 = 20$
+Eight questions are to be set out of which 4 are to be answered, carrying 5 marks each. $5 \ge 4 = 20$ ii) Branches of Anthropology

-Group - C: Long type question: Four questions are to be set out of which two questions are to be answered each questions will carry 15 marks.
-15 x 2 = 30 (The questions are to be set from each unit)
+Group - C: Long type question: Four questions are to be set out of which two questions are to be answered each questions will carry 15 marks. $15 \times 2 = 30$

-- Unit-1 i) Meaning and scope of Anthropology
+Unit-1 i) Meaning and scope of Anthropology

-- ii) Branches of Anthropology

 - a) Social-Cultural Anthropology

 - b) Physical Biological Anthropology

 - c) Archeological Anthropology

 - d) Linguistic Anthropology